About Luderitz Lighthouse - At the end of Shark peninsula in Lüderitz, Namibia's Shark Island offers visitors beautiful scenery and a rich history.

 Luderitz Bay is a windy town on Namibia's southern coast with a rich history which signalled the beginning of the diamond trade as well as the early seeds of colonialism.

-Activities - There are two main reasons tourists visit the town of Luderitz, either to visit the nearby Kolmanskop Ghost Town or to go fishing.
+Activities around Luderitz - There are several reasons tourists visit the town of Luderitz: to visit the nearby Kolmanskop Ghost Town, spot dolphins and penguins, eat fantastic seafood or to go fishing.

 Shark Island has an excellent view over the bay, town and harbour.
 Seals and Pelicans are some wildlife species that can be seen frequenting the rocky areas around the site.